apereo/cas/developer/Code-Conventions.md

 Code indentation should be set to use 4 spaces.
 Tabs should **never** be used for indentation.

-## Arrays vs. Lists

-Where it's possible, instances of `ImmutableCollection` should be used instead of their `Collection` counterpart or equivalent array definition.
-Returning or passing an argument as a native java `Collection` or array exposes internal implementations to the caller/client and would allow in theory for malicious modifications to the program state.

 ## Static Members

 Static member variables will always be in uppercase wherein each word is separated by an underscore: